mallibone/mallibone.github.io/_drafts/2021-06-XX-Running-your-cross-platform-NET-scripts.md

 dotnet fsi ~/scripts/cleanBuildDirs.fsx
 ```

 And although this command looks rather bash-like it actually also works when using PowerShell.
 But it still feels quite long winded, what if you have some scripts you always want at the tip of your fingers.
-Perhaps the ones that get you through your day just that bit easier and quicker, well for those we want to go one step further.
+Perhaps the ones that get you through your day just that bit easier and quicker?

-So with your script at hand how about we simply had to type a few keys hit enter and have it run, where ever we are.
-While this is not a F# tip per say, it is always good to remember that the command line comes with a few powermoves of it's own.
-To be more precise we actually have two options.
-One is adding the script folder to the path variable.
+There are two options how this can be achieved.
+For one adding the script folder to the path variable.
 With this you can simply type `dotnet fsi cleanBuildDirs.fsx` from where ever you want.
 Configuring the path depends on your operating system: Windows, macOS and Linux.

-But let's say you write a script that you want to execute multiple times a day.
-You probably want something even faster than that.
-And this is where setting up an alias comes into play.
+But this is still still requires a fair amount of typing.
+And for those scripts you have to execute every so often, you want to type as little as possible.
+And this is what aliases are great for.
 On macOS you can add the following line to the end of your `.bashrc` file LLLINK.
 The filename can differ depending on the bash/terminal program used on the system:

 CCCODE